CLICK TO SHOP OUR BLACK FRIDAY SALE!

 *Excludes BioNude and subscriptions

-Fast forward another decade or so.
-In 2017, a review of the WHI was published.
-The author of the review wrote “ highly unusual circumstances prevailed when the WHI trial was stopped.
-The investigators most capable of correcting the critical misinterpretations of the data were actively excluded from the writing and dissemination activities.”
-Say what?
-The people who understood the statistics and how they were being interpreted wrongly - were silenced?
+As a 2017 review of the WHI put it: "highly unusual circumstances prevailed when the WHI trial was stopped.
+The investigators most capable of correcting the critical misinterpretations of the data were actively excluded from the writing and dissemination activities."
+The people who understood the numbers — and knew they were being interpreted incorrectly — were sidelined.

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.